Aveiro11/Silent-Passage-Game/README.md

 - Heavy accents are handled gracefully
 - You do not need to say it perfectly
 - Shouting it still fails (volume check applies independently)
+- The stricter temple variant adds an extra challenge by requiring an even softer whisper

 ---

 ## Guard Room — Intent Detection

 The guard room uses **Azure Conversational Language Understanding (CLU)** to classify your intent.

-The following intents are recognised:
+### Normal Guard

 | Intent | Example Utterances |
 |--------|--------------------|